genropy/genropy_saved/docs/genro/webpage_elements/widgets/form/db/dbselect.rst

 	dbSelect [#]_ is a :ref:`genro_filteringselect` that takes the values through a query on the database [#]_.

-	User can choose between all the values contained into the linked :ref:`genro-database_table` (you have to specify the table from which user makes his selection), and dbSelect keep track into the :ref:`genro-datastore` of the ID of the record chosen by the user.
+	User can choose between all the values contained into the linked :ref:`genro_database_table` (you have to specify the table from which user makes his selection), and dbSelect keep track into the :ref:`genro_datastore` of the ID of the record chosen by the user.

 	While user write in the dbSelect, partially matched values will be shown in a pop-up menu below the input text box.

-	To specify the table related to the dbSelect you have to use the mandatory :ref:`genro-dbtable` attribute.
+	To specify the table related to the dbSelect you have to use the mandatory :ref:`genro_dbtable` attribute.

 .. _dbselect_examples: